 5) Disclosure updates are made re-actively

 At many asset management firms, most disclosure changes are communicated during the content production cycle, which is the most awkward and expensive time to do so.
 During content review, Compliance may add new disclosure, update a disclosure or correct the formatting of disclosure… all when the document is otherwise ready to go out the door.
-The problem with making changes ad-hoc during production cycles is that it slows down production, negatively impacting speed-to-market of your marketing content.
-Content can be produced more quickly and with lower production costs if compliance updates are advertised before (or early in) the production process.
+Making changes ad-hoc during production cycles slows down production, negatively impacting speed-to-market of your marketing content.
+Content can be produced more quickly and cheaper if compliance updates are advertised before the production process.

 The overall theme of our findings is that, with regard to disclosures, the majority of firms operate in a reactive mode, which perpetuates a chaotic process.
 Most firms agree that they want to find more proactive ways to control and communicate disclosure changes, but the problem has been difficult to solve with the current set of technology and resources available to them.